jboss-developer/jboss-eap-quickstarts/websocket-hello/README.md

 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)

+This quickstart requires additional steps to configure the server and configure an external WebSocket enabled browser.

-_NOTE:_ Be sure to enable the `NIO2` connector in the `web` subsystem by running the JBoss CLI commands as described in the section above entitled *Configure the JBoss EAP Server*.
+1. Be sure to enable the `NIO2` connector in the `web` subsystem by running the JBoss CLI commands as described above in [Configure the JBoss EAP Server](#configure-the-jboss-eap-server).
 Stop the server at the end of that step.

+2. The Eclipse embedded browser does not support WebSockets, so you must configure an external browser.
+In JBoss Developer Studio, choose menu item `Window` --> `Web Browser` --> `Default System Browser`.

+3. When you deploy and run this quickstart in JBoss Developer Studio, the application opens in an external browser.

+4. When you complete testing, [Remove the NIO2  HTTP Connector Configuration](#remove-the-nio2-http-connector-configuration) from the server.
+If you prefer, reset the `Web Browser` preference back to `Internal Web Browser`.

 Debug the Application